 In 1980, the state government of Odisha proposed that the 303 square kilometers of the sanctuary be considered as a national park.
 By 1994, the sanctuary was granted the status of a biosphere reserve.
 Coming on to 2009, even UNESCO added this park to its list of Biosphere Reserves.

 Major Attractions in and Around Simlipal National Park

 Enjoy the perfect weather with captivating dense forests, a perfect place if you wish to see the roaring tigers, beautiful deers, flying squirrels, myna and dancing peacocks, and so much more.

 The Simlipal reserve is known as a complete ecosystem with multiple crossing rivers, the presence of majestic forests, and wetlands.
 Not just this, here you can also get to view the nestling point of turtles as a rendezvous point along with beautiful migratory birds.

 3. Barehipani and Joranda Falls

 When you visit the Simlipal reserve, you not just get to witness the wildlife but also the spellbinding Barehipani and Joranda falls.
 You can surely click some memorable photos here.

 The nearest airport is the Bhubaneshwar Airport located at a distance of around 270 km.
 Apart from this airport, you can also consider deboarding at Kolkata Airport and then take a cab or a bus to reach here.

 The nearest railway station is the Balasore station.
 After you deboard at the station, you will need to further cover the remaining distance via some means of public transport like a cab.

-Depending upon your location, you can also consider travelling via well-maintained road networks.
-For this, you can consider travelling via your own vehicle or also by buses.
+Depending upon your location, you can also consider traveling via well-maintained road networks.
+For this, you can consider traveling via your own vehicle or also by bus.